 One clear advantage is that you could ride on land or snow and then skim across a river or lake without having to use a trailer and a boat ramp.
 You could also reach higher speeds on calm waters.
 Maybe this concept will give you other ideas for a multi-season power sport vehicle.
 If you’d like to share your thoughts, don’t hesitate to contact us at Imaginactive.org.

-I would like to thank Ray Mattison from Design Eye-Q who created the renderings of the Seatrik concept.
-Ray is based near Duluth, Minnesota, USA.
+The Seatrik concept was imagined in October 2015 by Charles Bombardier and the renderings were created by Ray Mattison from Design Eye-Q. Ray is based near Duluth, Minnesota, USA.
 He studied at the College for Creative Studies, and he has worked for Cirrus Aircraft and Exodus Machines.
 Ray also created the images of the Skreemr supersonic aircraft and the Rambler semi-autonomous motocross trike.